Jese310S/CA-Workbook/README.md

 # Q2
 #### Define the features of the following technologies that are essential in terms of the development of the internet:
-- **Packets**: A network packet is a formatted unit of data carried by a packet-switched network.
-A packet consists of control information and user data, which is also known as the payload.
-Control information provides data for delivering the payload.
-Packet switching is a rapid store and forward networking design that divides messages up into arbitrary packets, with routing decisions made per-packet.
-It provides better bandwidth utilization and response times than the traditional circuit-switching technology used for telephony, particularly on resource-limited interconnection links.
-At a conference, Roger Scantlebury presented  Donald Davies work on packet switching for data communications and mentioned the work of  Paul Baran  at  RAND.
-Roberts incorporated the packet switching concepts into the ARPANET design and upgraded the proposed communications speed from 2.4 kbps to 50 kbps.
-ARPA awarded the contract to build the network and the first ARPANET link was established between the  University of California, Los Angeles and the Stanford Research Institute on October 29, 1969
+- **Packets**: A network packet concept is very similar to a postal letter.
+The data is carried by a network.
+In this data the header can be compared to an envelope of a letter.
+The data that is carried, the Payload is similar to the contents of the letter.
+The footer would be like the signature of the letter you are sending.
+Packets are the express mail of the internet, they have better bandwith utilisation and respond faster than the traditional cicuit-switching techonolgy.
+In October 29, 1969 the first ARPANET link was established between the University of CAlifornia and the Stanford Research Institute.
+The ARPANET design included packet switching.

 - **IP addresses (IPv4 and IPv6)**: An Internet Protocol address is also known as IP address.
-It is a numerical label which assigned to each device connected to a computer network which uses the IP for communication.
-IPv4 was the first version of IP.
-It was deployed for production in the ARPANET in 1983.
-Today it is most widely used IP version.
-It is used to identify devices on a network using an addressing system.
-It is considered the primary Internet Protocol and carries 94% of Internet traffic.
-IPv6 is the most recent protocol.
-This new IP address version is being deployed to fulfil the need for more Internet addresses.
-It was aimed to resolve issues which are associated with IPv4.
+An IP address can be thought of as a unique identifier for each computer.
+There are two standard for IP addresses, IPv4 and IPv6.
+IPv4 is used by all computers with an IP address.
+The internet before IP addresses was not as alrge and commercial as it is today.
+Many networks were private and closed off from other networks.
+Having only 32 bits to identify a unique internet address was not going to be enough and would cause people to panic.
+With IPv4 there 232 possible combinations,  this equates to 4.3 billion unique internet addresses.
+IPv6 was seployed and is used in some computers today.
+It was deployed to meet the need for more internet addresses.

-- **Routers and Routing**  : A router is the traffic controller for data coming from and traveling via the internet.
-The router is generally connected to two or more points and distributes the packets of information from one source to the other (routing).
-The most common routing scenarios are experienced in the home and office by general commercial and consumer router products to allow for data exchange with the web and also internal networking.
+- **Routers and Routing**  :  A router forwards data packets between computer networks.
+A router is similar to a traffic controller.
+The router directs the data, such as email and web pages, in the form of data packets.
+When a data packet is recieved, the router reads the network address in the packets header and then finds the packets final destination.
+Most common routing scenarios are from home and offices.
+This would be by commercial and consumer routers products.
+The most common example would be between a users router and their internet providers.
+The home router connects to the internet through an ISP (internet service provider).

-Larry Roberts’ proposal that all host computers would connect to one another directly was not endorsed.
-Wesley Clark suggested to Roberts that the network be managed by identical small computers, each attached to a host computer.
-Accepting the idea, Roberts named the small computers dedicated to network administration, Interface Message Processors, which later evolved into today’s routers.
-- **Domains and DNS** :  The Domain Name System (DNS) is the phonebook of the Internet.
-Humans access information online through domain names, like nytimes.com or espn.com.
-Web browsers interact through Internet Protocol (IP) addresses.
-DNS translates domain names to  IP addresses so browsers can load Internet resources.
-Each device connected to the Internet has a unique IP address which other machines use to find the device.
-Many of the milestones that led to the development of the modern Internet are already familiar to many of us, the invention of DNS the Domain Name System is a part of those milestones.
+- **Domains and DNS** :  A Domain Name System , DNS, is very similar to a phonebook or contact list.
+People enter the domain name, such as nytime.com, and are then taken to the website.
+The Domain names are reprsenting the computers IP addresses.
+IP addresses are difficult to remember,  DNS solves the problem for people of remembering unique IP addresses.
+Instead of having to remember a group of numbers the remember the domain name.
+The DNS translates these names into the associated IP address.

 ### sources:
 - [https://en.wikipedia.org/wiki/Network_packet](https://en.wikipedia.org/wiki/Network_packet)